juuso-finne/gamereviews-webapp/README.md

 # review-app

-A full stack web application for writing reviews for ...
+A full stack web application for writing reviews for games

 Give in .env files the variables for